 And God chooses to show mercy and compassion on whom He desires through foreknowledge (Rom 9:15).
 But this does not mean that God’s manifold will depends on what man wills or does.
 If God wants to bring about His purpose He will do so (Rom 9:16) despite man’s intentions and amidst his actions.
 Nevertheless, He will always do so by foreknowledge and within the bounds of righteousness and justice, borne by benevolence (for the greater good of all) in infinite love.

-For more on how God uses foreknowledge see how God hardened Pharaoh’s heart.
+For more on how God uses foreknowledge to predestine, see how God hardened Pharaoh’s heart.

-But how does scripture say that God hated Esau when it also says “God is love” (1Jn 4:8)?
+But how can scripture say that God hated Esau when it also says “God is love” (1Jn 4:8)?

 God hates sin with infinite hatred.
 For sin opposes the very essence of God, which is all good.
 But even though scripture says “The LORD is good to all, And His mercies are over all His works” (Ps 145:9), it doesn’t mean that He does not hate the sinner for his sin.